TINY TOT PRESCHOOL NINTH ANNUAL ART SHOW - APRIL 18, 2018

 Bonnie Shanahan now directing the center.

-In August 2015 Tiny Tot Preschool has been awarded a Gold Circle if Quality.
-Our staff worked very hard to achieve that accomplishment.
-We continue on a daily basis to maintain and improve our services to you and your families.To learn more about ExcelleRate Illinois, please visit their website.
+In August 2015 Tiny Tot Preschool was awarded the Gold Circle of Quality by ExceleRate Illinois, the state's new quality rating and improvement system for early learning and development providers.
+Our staff worked very hard to achieve this accomplishment.
+We continue on a daily basis to maintain and improve our services to you and your families.To learn more about ExceleRate Illinois, please visit their website.

-Please feel free to download and read the Parent Handbook bellow.
+Please feel free to download and read the Parent Handbook below.

 A community providing a positive outlook of learning for all children and inspiring a lifetime desire to learn.